HXDcircuit

 What Is a 2-Layer PCB?

-Due to limited routing space and weaker EMI shielding, 2-layer PCBs are unsuitable for high-speed signals.
-Their primary applications include low-speed digital circuits, simple analog designs, and cost-sensitive consumer electronics.
+Because of limited routing space and weaker EMI shielding, 2-layer PCBs are not ideal for high-speed signals.
+Their primary applications include low-speed digital circuits, and budget-friendly consumer electronics.

 What Is a 4-Layer PCB?